-The French law of 9 December 2016, known as the "Sapin II" law on transparency, anti corruption and the modernisation of the economy (law no. 2016-1691) has made these ethics requirements stricter.
+The French law of 9 December 2016, known as the "Sapin II" law on transparency, anticorruption and the modernisation of the economy (law no. 2016-1691) has made these ethics requirements stricter.
+It was revised and supplemented by law no. 2022-401 of 21 March 2022 (known as the Waserman law to improve the protection of whistleblowers) and decree no. 2022-1284 of 3 October 2022 on the procedures for collecting and processing disclosures made by whistleblowers.